keelimeguy/checkers-ai/README.txt

 CSE4705 - Final: Checkers Learner

+Organization:

+- checkers_player.py has the code which runs the player with certain evaluation  and state searching functions
+      - this is the file which should be considered the most while writing other code which plays checkers, with added learning algorithms perhaps
+      - can also provide statistics and visual representation of completed games
+- checkers.py has the code to represent and control a checkers game played with the server
+      - requires bitboard_32_state.py, the checkers board state, which is a python wrapper for checkers32.c
+            - checkers32.c is the higher level representation of the base bitboards in c
+            - checkers32_calc.c is provides helpful computational functions so that checkers32.c may work
+      - requires sam_server.py, the server protocol interface, which is a python wrapper for mysockets.c
+            - mysockets.c provides the interfacing and protocol for communicating with the server (through sockets library)

+Checkers -> | -> CheckersState -> BitboardState -> checkers32.c
+            | -> SamServer -> mysockets.c

 Evaluation Function Parameters:
 • Difference between numbers of checkers of player and opponent
 • Supervising selected fields on the board (opposite rows are very significant)